Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Introduction

-It should be noted that the description of massive gravity not only requires the dynamical metric $g_{\mu\nu}$ but fiducial reference metric $f_{\mu\nu}$ is also needed for the effects of a massive gravitons and non-derivative potential terms denoted by $Ui$.
-It is very interesting that associated to each choice of $f_{\mu\nu}$, there exists a unique class of massive gravity \cite{17a}, and it has been concluded from the recent literature that the dRGT massive theory comes out to be a ghost-free theory by using different choices for reference metrics, such as, Minkowski and degenerate (singular) reference metrics \cite{18a,19a,20a,21a,22a}.
-Hence, by making different choices for the reference metrics, it will lead us to different classes of solutions for the corresponding gravitational field equations.
-Study related to different aspects of Cosmology shows that they are mainly dependent on the choice of Minkowskian reference metric \cite{21a,22a,23a,24a,25a}.
-Moreover, many asymptotically flat and (A)dS black hole solutions are also find out in the subject of massive gravity.
-These solutions are constructed by using either the flat (Minkowskian) reference metric or a degenerate (spatial) and singular reference metric \cite{13a,26a,27a,28a,29a,30a}.
-Among these solutions, one is the AdS black hole solutions which is derived with the use of degenerate (spatial) reference metric.
-This AdS solution gives some insight for different applications in gauge/gravity duality \cite{13a} and black hole chemistry \cite{31a}.
+Massive gravity not only requires the dynamical metric $g_{\mu\nu}$ but it needs the fiducial reference metric $f_{\mu\nu}$ and non-derivative potentials denoted by $U_i$ as well.
+It is very interesting that associated with any suitable choice of $f_{\mu\nu}$ a unique family of massive gravities \cite{17a} can be constructed.
+The dRGT massive theory comes out to be ghost-free for many reference metrics, i.e., the Minkowskian and degenerate (singular) reference metrics \cite{18a,19a,20a,21a,22a}.
+Investigations of different cosmological phenomena showed that they are mainly relying on the choices of Minkowskian reference metrics \cite{21a,22a,23a,24a,25a}.
+Recently, many exact black hole solutions have been derived in the background of massive gravity \cite{13a,26a,27a,28a,29a,30a}.
+Among them, the anti-de Sitter black holes are important in different applications of gauge/gravity duality \cite{13a} and black hole chemistry \cite{31a}.